ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 ---

-We discuss partitioning — arguably the highest impact decision in any Kafka setup — from three different perspectives, and introduce kplex, a tool we built for whenever we need to bend an entrenched Kafka setup in ways it does not want to go.
+We discuss partitioning — arguably the highest impact decision in any Kafka setup — and introduce kplex, a tool for repartitioning Kafka topics consistently and on-the-fly, allowing you to unlock concurrency and perform correct stateful processing across partitions.

 <!--abstract-->